User Role and Alerts

 Super Admin, Users with Admin rights or App Admin rights for an application can add/view alerts related to that application.
 User with read only access for an application can only view predefined alerts on the application.

-Applicare automatically generate few platform alerts such as CPU, Disk and Memory utilization for the agents if the Applicare is configured in MySQL and Oracle database.
+Applicare automatically generate platform alerts for CPU, disk and memory utilization for the agents if it is configured in MySQL or Oracle database.

 Configure Alerts

-Applicare provides the ability to set alerts and send email notifications based on user defined conditions.
-Applicare provides following types of alerts
+Applicare allows users to set alerts and receive email notifications based on custom conditions.
+It offers the following types of alerts:

 Platform Alerts |